 Two are better than one, because they have a good reward for their toil.
 For if they fall, one will lift up his fellow.
 But woe to him who is alone when he falls and has not another to lift him up!
 And though a man might prevail against one who is alone, two will withstand him—a threefold cord is not quickly broken.

-- Mentors will serve as advisors and cheerleaders for their mentee, helping to build confidence while encouraging educational and personal development.
+- Mentors will serve as advisers and cheerleaders for their mentee, helping to build confidence while encouraging educational and personal development.

 - Mentors commit at least 1 hour every month for the school year (October-May).